Sufficient Descent Riemannian Conjugate Gradient Method: Abstract

 \section{Abstract}

 This paper considers sufficient descent Riemannian conjugate gradient methods with line search algorithms.
-We propose two kinds of sufficient descent nonlinear conjugate gradient methods and prove these methods satisfy the sufficient descent condition even on Riemannian manifolds.
-One is the hybrid method combining the Fletcher-Reeves-type method with the Polak-Ribiere-Polyak-type method, and the other is the Hager-Zhang-type method, both of which are generalizations of those used in Euclidean space.
-Also, we generalize two kinds of line search algorithms that are widely used in Euclidean space.
-In addition, we numerically compare our generalized methods by solving several Riemannian optimization problems.
-The results show that the performance of the proposed hybrid method greatly depends regardless of the type of line search used.
-Meanwhile, the Hager-Zhang-type method has the fast convergence property regardless of the type of line search used.
+We propose two kinds of sufficient descent nonlinear conjugate gradient method and prove that these methods satisfy the sufficient descent condition on Riemannian manifolds.
+One is a hybrid method combining a Fletcher--Reeves-type method with a Polak--Ribi\`ere--Polyak--type method, and the other is a Hager--Zhang-type method, both of which are generalizations of those used in Euclidean space.
+Moreover, we prove that the hybrid method has a global convergence property under the strong Wolfe conditions and the Hager--Zhang-type method has the sufficient descent property regardless of whether a line search is used or not.
+Further, we review two kinds of line search algorithm on Riemannian manifolds and numerically compare our generalized methods by solving several Riemannian optimization problems.
+The results show that the performance of the proposed hybrid methods greatly depends on the type of line search used.
+Meanwhile, the Hager--Zhang-type method has the fast convergence property regardless of the type of line search used.